 Reporting of Findings

-The report should contain information which is only relevant to the fact under question.
+The investigation report should contain information which is only relevant to the fact under question.

-The report should appropriately link relevant facts and evidences.
+The investigation report should appropriately link relevant facts and evidences.

-Assumptions, if any made, should be called out in the report appropriately.
+Assumptions, if any made, should be called out in the investigation report appropriately.

-The report should contain the nature and objective, scope and limitations of the assignment.
+The investigation report should contain the nature and objective, scope and limitations of the assignment.

-The investigator should make this decision based on the circumstances of the case.
-There could be certain instances such as quantification of the bribe paid, confiscation / misappropriation of assets, falsification of expenses, etc., which would require complete verification of data.
+The investigator should make this decision based on the circumstances of the case under the investigation.
+There could be certain instances such as quantification of the bribe paid, confiscation / misappropriation of assets, falsification of expenses, etc., which would require complete verification of data during the investigation.
 In cases such as due diligences of third parties, accounting errors, etc., sample checks could be performed.

 Requirement of an expert in the investigation